burke1791/burke-blog/src/pages/blog/2022-01-02-calcutta-rewriting-the-auction-service.md

 I hinted at this above, but never explicitly stated it: in order for a lambda to connect to RDS, it must live inside the same VPC.
 And in order for a lambda to broadcast websocket messages, it needs internet access.
 VPC lambdas can get internet access through a NAT gateway, but lambdas outside a VPC have internet by default.

 So in order for the workflow to function properly, any time we need to read or write data to RDS, we must call a regular lambda (outside a VPC) then have it invoke another lambda inside our VPC to perform the RDS operations.
+THEN the initial lambda will update DynamoDB if necessary.